Introduction to splines2

 specified.
 The Boundary.knots

-defines the cyclic interval.
+defines the cyclic interval,

-pmsMat <- mSpline(x1, knots = knots, degree = 3, intercept = TRUE,
+pmsMat <- mSpline(px, knots = knots, intercept = TRUE,

 periodic = TRUE, Boundary.knots = c(0, 1))